TezBaydu/Milestone-Project-3-Cooking/README.md

 - Browse: Search bar started but needs refining - Done

 ### To Do
-- Browse: App.py update to pull in public recipes only from all members
+- Browse: App.py update to pull in public recipes only from all members, currently pulling in recipes from members
 - Recipe: current date applied but doesn't applt to MongoDB
 - Edit recipe: array values to populate separate divs rows
 - Edit recipe: quantity values not populateing value, however is an issue with array still